ibm-cloud-docs/dl/order-connect.md

       * **VPC** networks can contain either first or second generation compute resources, allowing you to connect to your account’s VPC resources.

       You cannot request a connection to a network in another account when you create a gateway.
 However, you can request a connection to a network in another account after a gateway is provisioned.
 You also can create classic infrastructure and VPC connections after a gateway is created.
 To learn more, see [Adding virtual connections to a {{site.data.keyword.dl_short}} gateway](/docs/dl?topic=dl-add-virtual-connection).
-      {:tip}
+      {: tip}

-   If you are participating in the Transit Gateway Beta, select **Transit Gateway** to bind your direct link to transit gateways.
+   You can select **Transit Gateway** to bind your direct link to transit gateways.
 You can bind your direct link to one or more local gateways, or one global gateway.
 Keep in mind that you must also initiate a Direct Link connection through the [{{site.data.keyword.cloud_notm}} Transit Gateway console](https://cloud.ibm.com/interconnectivity/transit){: external} from the same {{site.data.keyword.cloud_notm}} account.
 For instructions, see [Adding a connection](/docs/transit-gateway?topic=transit-gateway-adding-connections){: external}.
-   {: beta}
+   {: important}

 1. An order summary shows pricing estimates for your review.
 Read and agree to the [{{site.data.keyword.dl_short}} prerequisites](/docs/dl?topic=dl-ibm-cloud-dl-prerequisites) and review Cloud Services [Terms](https://www-03.ibm.com/software/sla/sladb.nsf/searchsaas/?searchview&searchorder=4&searchmax=0&query=(Direct+Link+Connect)).
 Then, click **Create** to complete your order.

    If you want to add GB egress data to your estimate, click **Add to estimate** to calculate the cost.
 You can also click the **About** tab for links to {{site.data.keyword.dl_short}} pricing tables and other helpful resources.
-   {:tip}
+   {: tip}

 After you create your {{site.data.keyword.dl_short}} order, the {{site.data.keyword.dl_short}} dashboard indicates **Create in progress** order status.
 If you refresh the page after a few minutes, it shows **Provisioned** status.